-(Mai rk One) $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d OF THE SECURITIES EXCHANGE ACT OF 1934
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 30, 2023 OB ☐ TRANSITION REPORT PURSUANT TO SECT OR TON 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the transition period from to - Commission file number 001-40456 JANUS INTERNATIONA L GROUP, INC. D. (Exact Name of Registrant as Specifie Delaware (State or other jurisdiction o f 86-1476200 (I.R.S.
-Employer Identification No.) incorporation or organization (I.R.S.
-Employer Identification No.) 135 Janus International Bly d.
-30179 Temple, GA (Address of Principal Executive O ffices) (Zip Code) ' (866) 562-2580 . . , (Registrant's telephone number, inclu- ding area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share JBI New York Stock Exchange Securities registered pursuant to section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securiti es Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) o f the Act.
-Yes □ No ₪ Indicate by check mark whether the registrant: (1) has filed all re such shorter period that the registrant was required to file such re d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electuring the preceding 12 months (or for such shorter period that the to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, "accelerated filer," "small erated filer, a smaller reporting company, or an emerging growth company.
-See to company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer l filer Non-accelerated filer • orting company Emerging g rowth company If an emerging growth company, indicate by check mark if the reprovided pursuant to Section 13(a) of the Exchange Act. $\Box$ gistrant has elected not to use the extended tra ansition period for complying with any new or revised financial accounting standard Indicate by check mark whether the registrant has filed a report of 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the reg nent of the effectiveness of its internal control over financial reporting under Section rissued its audit report. $\square$ If securities are registered pursuant to Section 12(b) of the Act, in previously issued financial statements. $\hfill\Box$ ndicate by check mark whether the financial s tatements of the registrant included in the filing reflect the correction of an error to Indicate by check mark whether any of those error corrections ar officers during the relevant recovery period pursuant to §240.10I is of incentive-based compensation received by any of the registrant's executive

-DOCUMENTS INCORPORATED BY REFERENCE
+For the transition period from \\\\\\ to \\\\

+Commission file number 001-40456

+(Exact Name of Registrant as Specified In Its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.) 30179

+135 Janus International Blvd.

+Temple, GA

+(Zip Code)

+(Address of Principal Executive Offices) (866) 562-2580

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share JBI New York Stock Exchange

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (22.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer × Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\blacksquare$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵